By using this site, you agree to our Privacy Policy and our Terms of Use.

 Role of the QSF Administrator

-• Comprehensive Management and Coordination: Ensures the smooth operation and administration of a Qualified Settlement Fund, including asset custody and oversight.
+• Comprehensive Management and Coordination: Ensures the smooth operation and administration of the fund, including asset custody and oversight.

 • Documentation Preparation: Involves drafting necessary legal and financial documents to maintain compliance and facilitate settlement.

-• Disbursements Management: Handles disbursements to claimants, managing both gross payments to individual claimants and distributions on behalf of claimants with accuracy.
+• Disbursements Management: Handles disbursements to claimants, accurately managing gross payments to individual claimants and distributions on behalf of claimants.

 • Post-Distribution Activities: Conducts audits, oversees funds, and oversees post-distribution tasks, ensuring the fund’s closure aligns with all legal requirements.